-Historically, telecommunication, broadcasting, and other related areas were separate industry segments; they used different technologies and were governed by different regulations.
-The broad and prevailing use of the Internet has aided in the convergence of technological platforms for telecommunication, broadcasting, and information delivery.
-Today, we can make telephone calls, watch TV, and share music on our computers via the Internet.
-Only a few years ago it was handled by different technological systems.
+Historically, telecommunications, broadcasting, and other related areas were separate industry segments; they used different technologies and were governed by different regulations.
+The broad and prevailing use of the Internet has aided in the convergence of technological platforms for telecommunications, broadcasting, and information delivery.
+Today, we can make telephone calls, watch TV, and share music on or via our Internet-connected devices.
+Only a few years ago, such services were handled by different technological systems.

-In the field of traditional telecommunication, the main point of convergence is VoIP.
-The growing popularity of VoIP systems such as Skype is based on lower price, the possibility of integrating data and voice communication lines, and the use of advanced PC- and mobile-devices-based tools.
+In the field of traditional telecommunications, the main point of convergence is represented by Voice over Internet Protocol (VoIP) services.
+The growing popularity of VoIP systems such as Skype and Viber is based on lower price, the possibility of integrating data and voice communication lines, and the use of advanced PC- and mobile-devices-based tools.
 With YouTube and similar services, the Internet is also converging with traditional multimedia and entertainment services.
-While technical convergence is going ahead at a rapid pace, its economic and legal consequences will require some time to evolve.
+Such services – which use the Internet as the delivery platform – are known as over-the-top (OTT) services.

 The economic implications of convergence